 Flexible Spending: $675, which is 30% of her take-home pay

 Because Molly is on a tight budget, her fixed costs are very close to the 50% limit.
 Still, she is able to make her student loan payment and even put 9% of her take-home pay toward retirement, where the money should have a long time to grow.

 Sarah and Tim are in their mid-40s and have two children nearing college age.

-Sarah and Tim’s situation shows how flexible the 50/20/30 Rule can be.
-Essential Expenses are supposed to be “no more than” 50%, and Sarah and her husband have actually been able to keep them well below that threshold.
-They paid off one of their cars a while back and haven’t bought a house that stretched their budget.
+Sarah and Tim’s situation shows that you don’t need to stick hard and fast to the 50/20/30 guideline.
+The benchmark for fixed costs is “no more than” 50%, and Sarah and her husband have actually been able to keep them well below that threshold.
+They paid off one of their cars a while back and their mortgage payment is well within their means.

 One Note About Retirement

-As you might have noticed, the 50/20/30 Rule applies only to take-home pay.
+As you might have noticed, the 50/20/30 guideline applies only to take-home pay.
 Any contributions you make to retirement before your paycheck hits your bank account are not included.
-For that reason, you may actually be contributing more toward your Financial Priorities than this breakdown would suggest.
-But we urge you to keep that retirement money out of sight, out of mind!
+For that reason, you may actually be contributing more toward your financial goals than this breakdown would suggest.
+And you may find that it’s a good thing to keep that retirement money out of sight, out of mind!

 LearnVest Planning Services is a registered investment adviser and subsidiary of LearnVest, Inc. that provides financial plans for its clients.
 Information shown is for illustrative purposes only and is not intended as investment, legal or tax planning advice.
 Please consult a financial adviser, attorney or tax specialist for advice specific to your financial situation.
 Unless specifically identified as such, the people interviewed in this piece are neither clients, employees nor affiliates of LearnVest Planning Services, and the views expressed are their own.
 LearnVest Planning Services and any third parties listed in this message are separate and unaffiliated and are not responsible for each other’s products, services or policies.